zng-ui/zng/TODO/_current.md

 * Implement a way to detect access state updates.
     - Right now we rebuild the entire tree every time.
+    - Also need to track what widget changed children.

-* Integrate access states.
+* Integrate access states and role.
-    - Text sets label to the text.
-    - Toggle sets checked.
-    - Modal.
+    - Roles.
     - Review all states.

 * Implement way to enabled accessibility from code.